 5. Alone in the Dark

-- A New Inventory System ¿ Players utilize the pockets of protagonist Edward Carnby to hold items which they can view, switch and combine without leaving the game.
+- Utilize the pockets of protagonist Edward Carnby to hold items that you can view, switch, and combine without leaving the game

-- Real World Rules ¿ In-Game movement has been designed to allow players to do almost anything that is physically possible in the real world.
+- In-game movement has been designed to allow players to do almost anything that is physically possible in the real world

-- Photographic Rendering ¿ Game developer Eden¿s Propriety ¿Twilight¿ technology creates a lavishly detailed game world with highly realistic and advanced cinematographic effects.
+- Lavishly detailed game world with highly realistic and advanced cinematographic effects

 Alone in the Dark is a survival/ horror game set in Central Park in New York City.
 You play as a paranormal investigator that starts by escaping a skyscraper and going into a dystopian Central Park.
 The dialogue isn’t very inspiring, but the gameplay and visuals are a step up from the traditional horror-esque feel of most games in the genre.